ABOVE: Circa 1890 Shingle-style residence in Falmouth, Massachusetts

 The Demolition Delay Network page is designed to advertise historic buildings subject to demolition delay in the hopes of identifying alternatives to the loss of the building.
+The town Historical Commission or property owner may submit a photograph, contact information, and demolition delay dates to the Cape Cod Commission's Historic Preservation Specialist for posting.

-The Massachusetts Historical Commission has developed a model Demolition Delay Bylaw.
+The Massachusetts Historical Commission has developed a Model Demolition Delay Bylaw.
 It is the basis for the demolition delay bylaw used by several Cape towns and is used across Massachusetts.

 Barnstable -- 18-month demolition delay (adopted January 2013)